amrutha-ponduri/amrutha-ponduri/README.md

 - 👀 I’m interested in finding solutions to real world problems.
 - 🌱 I’m currently learning Full stack development
 - 💞️ I’m looking to collaborate on projects that contribute to solve real world problems
+- 💪 I thrive on coding challenges — they’re the best way to level up my skills and creativity.
 - 😄 Pronouns: She/ Her

 <!---